road-to-cloud/tasks/src/content/docs/tutorials/2. Developing with Python/02-calculator.md

 The goal for this chapter, is to go through a more exhaustive Python program to act as base for the next chapter, *testing our own code*.

-The code (and the ones for the next chapter) is also available at: https://github.com/road-to-cloud/chapter-2-python-github
+The source code (and resources for later chapters in this tutorial) is also available at: https://github.com/road-to-cloud/chapter-2-python-github

 As this shall not function as a sole Python tutorial, we will not go into the details of what, how and why, but here is a sample code for a simple terminal calculator: